Torleiv Maseng

-Torleiv Maseng (born 1946) is a prominent Norwegian engineer, who made some contribution to the Global System for Mobile Communications project.
+Torleiv Maseng (24 December 1946 – 11 July 2023) was a Norwegian engineer, who made some contribution to the Global System for Mobile Communications project.
 His work included the standard use of channel estimation and the combination of equalization, error correcting codes and modulation in which the Viterbi algorithm was used by all components.

 Maseng received his master's degree in Radio Communication from the Norwegian Institute of Technology in 1970.
 In July 1974 he joined SHAPE (Supreme Headquarters Allied Powers Europe) Technical Center in The Hague as a scientist in the Communications Division.
 He was responsible for the development of the NATO SATCOM Control system.
 He was also involved in operational planning for the NATO SATCOM system, e.g. frequency planning, power allocation, interference analysis and modem evaluation.
 He also participated in the production of specifications for procurement of new satellite ground terminals, computer systems and modems for NATO.